woodslab/bacteriocin_search/README.md

 Use samtools to calculate coverage across the entire bac43 plasmid and across the bac43 genes

-# Part 6: Merge variations
+# Part 6: Filter and merge variations
 After manually inspecting IGV read pileups and confirming variants, use R to create a master list of variants, insertion elements, and deletions.

     scripts/merge_variations_enterocinA.Rmd